cdlhub/documentation/FinancialModule.md

 Levels are processed in ascending order and the calculated losses from a previous level are summed according to the groupings defined in the programme table which become the input losses to the next level.

 For any given profile we have four standard fields:
 * calcrule_id, being the Function used to calculate the losses from the given Profile’s fields.
-There list of functions are shown below.
+There list of functions are shown below. <MP> Where?
 * allocrule_id, being the rule for allocating back to ITEM level.
 There are really only two meaningful values here – don’t allocate (0) used typically for the final level to avoid maintaining lots of detailed losses, or allocate back to ITEMs (1) used in all other cases which is in proportion to the input ground up losses.
 (Allocation does not need to be on this basis, by the way, there could be other rules such as allocate back always on TIV or in proportion to the input losses from the previous level, but we have implemented a ground up loss back-allocation rule.
 * sourcerule_id (not currently used), which is used for conditional logic if TIV (for example) needs to be used in a calculation.